Data Breaches in Healthcare Security Systems: Introduction

 Figure~\ref{fig:s1} shows the data breaches between the years 2009 and 2020.
 Nearly $3,705$ data breaches have occurred with more than 500 records.
 Observing the pattern, we can clearly state that the number of breaches has been increasing over time except in 2015.

 Figure~\ref{fig:s2} shows the data from 2015, which is the worst year for data breaches, as nearly 113 million data have been exposed.
-Also, 2015 is considered the worst year possible because there were three colossal data breach attacks in the healthcare industry: Excellus, Anthem Inc, and Premera Blue Cross.
+Also, 2015 is considered the most damaging year possible because there were three colossal data breach attacks in the healthcare industry: Excellus, Anthem Inc, and Premera Blue Cross.
 These breaches have resulted in the disclosure of $268,189,693$ health records.
 During a data breach, all the patients' information has been stolen by hackers~\cite{7455821}.
-All this information is enough for a person to take a loan in the patient's name.
-Also, these hackers sell this information on the Dark Web, people who buy this information use this data to create fake IDs and perform illegal activities, buy drugs, or even claim false insurance, and all this will be under the name of the patient.
+All this information is enough for any individual to take a loan on a patient's behalf.
+Further, these hackers sell this information on the Dark Web for individuals to perform illegal activities such as buying drugs, financial schemes, or even claiming false insurance~\cite{adewopo2022deep}.
 All these data breaches are happening despite having standards such as HIPAA~\cite{4753677}, and there are also organizations such as HITRUST.
 HITRUST is an organization that assists other companies to help them follow the HIPAA standard~\cite{Seh2020}.